hypha-space/rust-libp2p/README.md

 This repository is the central place for Rust development of the [libp2p](https://libp2p.io) spec.

+This fork changes the use of TLS in libp2p to support mutual TLS.
+In contrast to the self-signed certificate approach of libp2p, this uses certificates authenticated by a Certificate Authority, making it suitable for permissioned peer-to-peer networks where trust is rooted in organizational CAs rather than self-generated identities.
+See the [Hypha RFC](https://github.com/hypha-space/hypha/blob/main/rfc/2025-05-30_mtls.md) for design decisions.

 ## Getting started

 - **Main documentation** can be found on https://docs.rs/libp2p.